chris017/alchemy-ethereum-bootcamp/README.md

 ### If you find my solutions helpful, I would really appreciate it if you could <br />give this repository a ⭐️.

 Thank you and happy coding!

+### What I learned 📚

+- Core Blockchain Cryptography
+- Blockchain Balances and Data Structures
+- Etherium State Machine
+- Solidity Syntax and Data Types
+- Mastering the Solidity Language
+- The Core Solidity Concepts
+- How Smart Contracts are Governed